yao-laboratory/cellMarkerPipe/README.md

 <img src="./cellMarkerPipe.png" width="200" height="250"/>

-### Overview
+## 1. Overview
 CellMarkerPip is a pipeline designed to include recent popular tools of identifying marker genes using scRNAseq data and evaluate the effects of selected markers.
-Now the tools that have been built in CellMarkerPip are:
+Now the tools that have been tested and included in CellMarkerPip are:

 (1) FindAllMarkers by Seurat ([Paper](https://doi.org/10.1016/j.cell.2021.04.048))
 (2) scGenefit ([Paper](https://doi.org/10.1038/s41467-021-21453-4))